 follows:

-— If the Channel Number is 0, a STA shall conduct iterative measurements on all supported channels in the specified Operating Class where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.
+— If the Channel Number is 0, and the Operating Class identifies the location of the primary channel, a STA shall conduct iterative measurements on all supported channels in the specified Operating Class where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.

+— If the Channel Number is 0, and the Operating Class encompasses a primary channel but does not identify the location of the primary channel, a STA shall conduct iterative measurements on all primary channel positions within all requested and supported channels where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.

-— If the Channel Number is 255 and includes AP Channel Report subelements, a STA shall conduct iterative measurements on all supported channels listed in the AP Channel Report subelements that are valid for the current regulatory domain.
+— If the Channel Number is 255, the Operating Class identifies the location of the primary channel, and the Beacon Request includes AP Channel Report subelements, a STA shall conduct iterative measurements on all supported channels listed in the AP Channel Report subelements that are valid for the current regulatory domain.
 If there is no AP Channel Report subelement included in the Beacon Report request, a STA shall conduct iterative measurements on all supported channels listed in the latest AP Channel Report received from the serving AP that are valid for the current regulatory domain.
 If there are no AP Channel Report subelements included in the Beacon Request, and no AP Channel Report included in last received AP Beacon frame, the STA shall reject the Beacon Report request.

+— If the Channel Number is 255, the Operating Class encompasses a primary channel but does not identify the location of the primary channel, and the Beacon Request includes AP Channel Report subelements, a STA shall conduct iterative measurements on all primary channel positions within all requested (in the AP Channel Report) and supported channels that are valid for the current regulatory domain.
+If there are no AP Channel Report subelements included in the Beacon Request, the STA shall reject the Beacon Report request.

-— If the Channel Number is a value other than 0 or 255, a STA shall conduct iterative measurements on that Channel Number, where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.
+— If the Channel Number is a value other than 0 or 255, a STA shall conduct iterative measurements on the requested channel, where the measurement is permitted on the channel and the channel is valid for the current regulatory domain.

 Insert new final paragraphs

+A non-VHT STA shall not include a Wide Bandwidth Channel Switch subelement in the Beacon Request.
+A VHT STA shall not include a Wide Bandwidth Channel Switch subelement in the Beacon Request or Beacon Report sent to a non-VHT STA.

+If the Wide Bandwidth Channel Switch subelement is included in a Beacon Request, then the Operating Class shall indicate a 40 MHz channel spacing.

+If N (where N >= 1) AP Channel Report subelements containing an Operating Class with a 80+ Behavior Limit (as defined in Annex E) are included contiguously in a Beacon Request, then the N subelements shall be followed by one AP Channel Report subelement containing an Operating Class without a 80+ Behavior Limit (as defined in Annex E).
+All N+1 Channel List fields in each of these subelements shall contain the same number L of channel numbers.
+This sequence of N+1 AP Channel Report subelements indicates a list of L non-contiguous channels comprising N+1 frequency segments, where the lth channel number in the nth Channel List field identifies the channel center frequency of the nth frequency segment.

 8.4.2.23.8 Frame request